Mervyn Duffy

-Mervyn Duffy (Christchurch,1959) is a New Zealand theologian, educator, writer and member of the Society of Mary.
+Mervyn Duffy (born 1959) is a New Zealand theologian, educator, writer and member of the Society of Mary.
 He has contributed to theological education and has served in various academic and pastoral roles throughout his career in New Zealand.

 Education

-Duffy began his academic journey with a Bachelor of Science (Honors) from Victoria University in Wellington.
+Born in Christchurch in 1959, Duffy began his academic journey with a Bachelor of Science (Honors) from Victoria University in Wellington.
 He then pursued theological studies, obtaining a Bachelor of Sacred Theology (STB) at Mt St Mary’s Seminary in Hawkes Bay.
 Furthering his education in Rome, he earned both a Licentiate in Sacred Theology (STL) and a Doctorate in Sacred Theology (STD) from the Pontifical Gregorian University, where his research focused on theological themes, including language, ritual, and sacraments.

 Career

 Duffy was ordained in 1985 and initially taught mathematics, computing, and religious education at secondary schools in New Zealand.
 Dr. Duffy later transitioned to higher education, teaching systematic theology.
 He serves as a lecturer at Te Kupenga—Catholic Theological College and has been Acting Principal at Good Shepherd College.
 His research focuses on theology, art, and ecclesiology, and he has published extensively on these topics.